Connector

 This chapter describes database connections using ldbc's own MySQL connector.

-To connect to a MySQL database in Scala, you need to use JDBC, which is a standard Java API that can also be used in Scala.
-Since JDBC is implemented in Java, it can only be used in the JVM environment when used in Scala.
+To connect to MySQL databases in Scala, you need to use JDBC.
+JDBC is a standard Java API that can also be used in Scala.
+Since JDBC is implemented in Java, when using it in Scala, it can only operate in the JVM environment.

-However, JDBC is a standard Java API that does not support Scala's multi-platform behavior.
+However, JDBC is a standard Java API and does not support operation in Scala's multi-platform environments.

-Therefore, even if you create an application in Scala to work with JS, Native, etc., you will not be able to connect to MySQL or other databases because you cannot use JDBC.
+Therefore, even if you create a Scala application to run in JS, Native, etc., you cannot connect to databases like MySQL because JDBC cannot be used.

-The Typelevel Project has a Scala library for PostgreSQL called Skunk.
-This project does not use JDBC and uses pure Scala only to connect to PostgreSQL.
-Therefore, Skunk can be used to connect to PostgreSQL in any JVM, JS, or Native environment.
+The Typelevel Project includes a Scala library for PostgreSQL called Skunk.
+This project does not use JDBC and achieves PostgreSQL connections using pure Scala.
+As a result, you can connect to PostgreSQL regardless of whether you're in JVM, JS, or Native environments when using Skunk.

-The ldbc connector is a Skunk-inspired project that is being developed to enable connections to MySQL in any JVM, JS, or Native environment.
+The ldbc connector is a project being developed to enable MySQL connections regardless of whether you're in JVM, JS, or Native environments, inspired by Skunk.

 The ldbc connector is the lowest layer API.
-We plan to use this connector to provide higher-layer APIs in the future.
-We also plan to make it compatible with existing higher-layer APIs.
+We plan to provide higher-layer APIs using this connector in the future.
+We also plan to maintain compatibility with existing higher-layer APIs.

 JVM